cdmdotnet/Manatee.Trello/docs/_docs/3-api/TrelloProcessor.md

 **Parameter:** auth

-The [TrelloAuthorization](../TrelloAuthorization#trelloauthorization) under which the notification should be processed
+The Manatee.Trello.TrelloAuthorization under which the notification should be processed